10 Non-Touristy Things To Do in NYC - August 2026

 There’s more street art to see in East Harlem, where the Graffiti Hall of Fame dominates the local area, paying tribute to historic figures of the area, and allowing local artists to showcase their work and make their mark on the area.

 Greenwich Village is the ideal destination for those seeking a picturesque district with plenty of culture.
-Step out of the subway station and take in this historic neighborhood with its charming tree-lined streets, captivating brownstones, and inviting bohemian ambiance.
-Take pleasure in wandering through its winding pathways, exploring unique boutiques, and enjoying a cappuccino at one of the cozy cafes sprinkled throughout the area.
+Step out of the subway station and take in this historic neighborhood with its charming tree-lined streets, charming brownstones, and inviting bohemian ambiance.
+Take pleasure in wandering through its winding pathways, browsing unique boutiques, and enjoying a cappuccino at one of the cozy cafes sprinkled throughout the area.
 Greenwich Village has also been home to countless artists, writers, and musicians over the years.
 Immerse yourself in the vibrant local culture and experience the creative energy that fills the air.

-6. Dine Like a Local
+Dine Like a Local

-Instead of opting for tourist-filled chain restaurants, if you’re a foodie you’ll want to explore the city's diverse neighborhoods and uncover the authentic flavors of New York.
+Instead of opting for tourist-filled chain restaurants, if you’re a foodie you’ll want to seek out the city's diverse neighborhoods and uncover the authentic flavors of New York.
 Away from flagship eating areas like Chinatown known for great Asian cuisine, make your way to Jackson Heights in Queens for brunch or dinner.
 Here you’ll find a cultural melting pot, offering an enticing array of international cuisines.
-Indulge in tantalizing Indian curries or savor mouth-watering Colombian arepas as you embark on a global food exploration.
+Indulge in tantalizing Indian curries or savor mouth-watering Colombian arepas as you set off on a global food journey.
 Arepa Lady has an incredible pork belly Chicharron, for something quick and tasty on the go.
 Queen’s has an incredible South American influence, and we also love the tacos at Taco Veloz, where the original standing-only spot now has a seated restaurant on Roosevelt Ave between Junction Blvd and 97th St.

 4 Charles Prime Rib in West Village, New York | Source: nycprimerib.com